spatialaudio/nbsphinx/doc/index.rst

 .. only:: html

-    There is also :doc:`orphan`, just for the sake of it.
+    There is also :ref:`orphan.ipynb`, just for the sake of it.